ethereum-oasis-op/baseline/examples/bri-1/lib/proubc-abap-connector/PROUBC-intro.md

-#proUBC
+# proUBC
-*An open source connector for SAP ABAP to PRVD Baseline aka BRI-1*
+*An open source, SAP ABAP connector for PRVD Baseline aka BRI-1*

 proUBC is an open source connector to make Baseline Protocol integration possible in SAP ABAP systems - such as S/4 HANA or SAP BTP ABAP Environment